Improved Smoothed Analysis of Multiobjective Optimization: Zero-preserving Perturbations

 \begin{proof} Consider the call \WitnessZ{V, x, [d], 1, ()} and all subsequent calls \WitnessZ{V, x, K, r, I}.
-By definition of~$r_k$ we have $r \leq r_k \Longleftrightarrow k \in K$.
-In each call where~$r \leq r_k$ one vector~$x^{(r, t)}$ is constructed each round.
-Also, in each round except for the last round of the $r_k^\text{th}$ call one index~$i \in P_k$ is chosen and added to~$I$.
-Since~$J$ consists of the chosen indices~$i \in P_k$ and the additional index~$i^*_k$, matrix~$M$ is a square matrix.
+By definition of~$r_k$ we have $r \leq r_k \iff k \in K$ (see Line~\ref{l.ZP:last access}, Line~\ref{l.ZP:not equal indices}, and Line~\ref{l.ZP:restart}).
+In each call where $r \leq r_k$ one vector~$x^{(r, t)}$ is constructed in each iteration~$t$.
+Also, in each iteration except for the last iteration~$t_{r_k}$ of the $r_k\th$ call, when $k \in K_\EQ$ for the first and the last time, one index $i \in P_k$ is chosen and added to~$I$.
+Since~$J$ consists of the chosen indices $i \in P_k$ and the additional index~$i^\star_k$, matrix~$M$ is a square matrix.